Graphic designer or Packaging designer – what do I need?

 A packaging designer needs to be able to think in 3D

-1. A generalist graphic designer is often more used to seeing the world as a flat sheet.
-Typical graphic work is brochures, billboard or press ads.
-Not work that requires you to think in 3D.
+1. A generalist graphic designer often more used sees the world as a flat sheet.
+Typical graphic work they are good at at is online graphics, billboard or press ads, not 3D work.
+It’s not always easy to understand what is needed, but perfume packaging design generally needs a specialist packaging designer..

 A simple classic perfume packaging design